How the Affordable Care Act (Obamacare) Changed Health Insurance Law

 The Affordable Care Act goes beyond HIPAA to prevent insurers from denying coverage to anyone based on a pre-existing medical condition.
 HIPAA previously allowed insurers to create exclusions based on pre-existing conditions within a certain lookback period.

-If your income is 133 percent of the federal poverty level or less, you will be covered by Medicaid under the Affordable Care Act.
+If your household income is 133 percent of the federal poverty level or less, and your state has expanded Medicaid coverage, you will be covered by Medicaid under the Affordable Care Act.
 This marks the first time that adults with no children can receive coverage through Medicaid.
-Read more here about how Medicaid eligibility works.

 Coverage for Adult Children